-As indicated previously, the Directors have confirmed that after due enquiry that they have sufficient evidence to support their conclusion that the Group is a going concern, and has adequate resources in the foreseeable future to meet its on-going obligations, including the servicing of bond holders, as those obligations fall due.
+As indicated previously, the Directors have confirmed that after due enquiry that they have sufficient evidence to support their conclusion that the Company is a going concern, and has adequate resources in the foreseeable future to meet its ongoing obligations, including the servicing of bond holders, as those obligations fall due.
 This conclusion is based on a number of factors which are summarised below.

-It was noted that on 25 September 2016, export cable 2 failed due to an electrical fault (short-circuit inside the cable).
+It was noted that on 25 September 2015, export cable 2 failed due to an electrical fault (short-circuit inside the cable).
 The automatic system protection operated correctly to safely isolate the fault and ensure that none of the other circuit elements were affected.
 Asset availability due to this fault was reduced by 25%.
-It is expected the level of availability deductions the Group will incur as a result are minimal due to the cause being outside the Group's control.
+It is expected the level of availability deductions the company will incur as a result are minimal due to the cause being outside the company's control.
 The cable fault was located offshore.
 The OFTO engaged ABB to repair the fault.
 The circuit was returned to service on 26 February 2016.
 The total cost of the repair of Export Cable 2 is expected to be circa £14m.

-The expected cash in-flows that are likely to accrue to the Subsidiary over the foreseeable future from its electricity transmission operations are highly predictable, and will not fall below a certain level as explained above under "Regulated revenue and incentives".
+The expected cash in-flows that are likely to accrue to the Company over the foreseeable future from its electricity transmission operations are highly predictable, and will not fall below a certain level as explained above under "Regulated revenue and incentives".
 In addition, NGET, as a condition of its regulatory ring-fence is required to use its reasonable endeavours to maintain an investment grade credit rating and, therefore, the likelihood of payment default by NGET is very low.
 As at 31 March 2016 there were no sums outstanding from NGET and from 31 March 2016 to the date of this report all amounts due from NGET had been received on time.

-The Subsidiary enjoys certain protections afforded under the Licence granted to the Subsidiary.
-In particular, provided that the Subsidiary can demonstrate that it has applied good industry practice in the management of the Group and its assets, then in the event that an unforeseen incident results in the Subsidiary suffering a loss in excess of £1,000k (in so far as it relates to its activities under the Licence) it can apply to the Authority for an income adjusting event and recover the lost amount.
+The Company enjoys certain protections afforded under the Licence granted to the Company.
+In particular, provided that the Company can demonstrate that it has applied good industry practice in the management of the Company and its assets, then in the event that an unforeseen incident results in the Company suffering a loss in excess of £1,000k (in so far as it relates to its activities under the Licence) it can apply to the Authority for an income adjusting event and recover the lost amount.

-The Subsidiary has also put in place prudent insurance arrangements primarily in relation to property damage such that it can make claims in the event that an insurable event takes place and thereby continue in business.
+The Company has also put in place prudent insurance arrangements primarily in relation to property damage such that it can make claims in the event that an insurable event takes place and thereby continue in business.

-Specifically, having incurred two cable breaks within the year, the Subsidiary has determined they will remain a going concern into the forseeable future for the following reasons:
+Specifically, having incurred two cable breaks within the year, the company has determined they will remain a going concern into the forseeable future for the following reasons:

-- a) The Subsidiary is able to meet all debt repayments - b) There is a 10% revenue cap meaning revenue streams will remain - c) Insurance recovery and income adjusting claims are in progress - d) Sufficient reserve bank balance - e) Backup of PBCE facility which is a reserve facility that can be utilised and is15% of the outstanding senior debt balance.
+- a) The company is able to meet all debt repayments - b) There is a 10% revenue cap meaning revenue streems will remain - c) Insurance recovery and income adjusting claims are in progress - d) Sufficient reserves - e) PBCE facility